A homily is “a short talk on a religious or moral topic; a usually short sermon; a lecture or discourse on or of a biblical theme.”

 21 And I gave her space to repent of her fornication; and she repented not.

 Christ opens this letter in thunderous fashion, introducing Himself as the “Son of God”, the only time in the book of Revelation where this title is used.
 It is used here perhaps as an allusion to Thyatira’s temple to Apollo, who was, in Greek mythology, the son of the chief pagan god Zeus.
 Because Thyatira was an important trade center, merchant guilds were established in the town.
 Christians could not participate in these guilds unless they declared allegiance to Caesar and went along with pagan worship and pagan sacrifices.
 The temptation to at least not object to the worship of other gods was always present for Christians in business during that time.
-But Christ makes clear that He is the only “son of God” who would not stand by as worship and allegiance due to Him was given to another.
+But Christ makes clear that He is the only “son of God” who would not stand by as worship and allegiance due to Him was given to another, especially from those who claimed to belong to Him.

 Further, Jesus tells John to write that this letter is coming from He “who hath his eyes like unto a flame of fire, and his feet like fine brass.”
 Jesus’ fiery eyes are symbolic of penetrating judgment.
 The church cannot hide their sin from the Lord.
 He sees all, and He will judge accordingly.
 The “fine brass” of Jesus’ feet are symbolic of purity and steadfastness.
 Brass was the strongest known metal in the ancient world, and “fine brass” was highly refined and purified in fire.
 This brass symbolizes Jesus’ holy and steadfast nature.
 He demands that His people strive to be pure, holy, and faithful even as He is.
 When that does not happen, the Lord will judge His people, and He has quite the judgment in store for this church which tolerates the teaching of Jezebel.